LukeKim32/Study_for_Accurate_GPS/README.md

  <br>
  It is known that only up those routers are available for wifi rtt.
 This H/W problem can be solved in future but not for now.
  So I think this method is not well applicable for our project application which targets ordinary people in use. <br>
- For more details check : https://www.netspotapp.com/what-is-wifi-rtt.html
+ For more details check : https://www.netspotapp.com/what-is-wifi-rtt.html <br>
  <br>

  2. Dual Frequency : <br>